dikshantadlakha/github_learn/README.md

 hello world
 <br>
-i am the ruler of this world
+i am the ruler of this universe